-Which audit procedures were performed to address the key issue of the audit
+Which audit procedures were performed to address the key issue of the audit payment, its quality and other factors considered by management;

-- analysis of the accounts receivable turnover whose deliverables were used, among others, to confirm the analysis of probabilities of debt repayment performed by Company's management; - sample testing of the overdue but uncovered accounts receivable to assess the conclusions drawn by management in respect of the lack of need to accrue the provision for doubtful debts subject to the prospects and deadlines of repaying such indebtedness; - sample testing of documents underlying the assessment by management of probabilities of debt repayment, such as payment orders confirming debt repayment in 2020; and - obtaining and analysing written statements of management regarding the assessment of the provision for doubtful debts
+- analysis of the accounts receivable turnover whose deliverables were used, among others, to confirm the analysis of probabilities of debt repayment performed by Company's management; - sample testing of the overdue but uncovered accounts receivable to assess the conclusions drawn by management in respect of the lack of need to accrue the provision for doubtful debts subject to the prospects and deadlines of repaying such indebtedness; - sample testing of documents underlying the assessment by management of probabilities of debt repayment, such as payment orders confirming debt repayment in 2020; and - obtaining and analysing written statements of management regarding the assessment of the provision for doubtful debts performed.

-In addition, we have assessed the adequacy of information in Note 3.9 to the balance sheet and P&L statement
+In addition, we have assessed the adequacy of information in Note 3.9 to the balance sheet and P&L statement.